Direct Graduate PLUS Loan

 The Federal Direct Graduate PLUS Loan program is a federally funded program that enables graduate students to take out an additional student loan to supplement their financial aid package once they have exhausted the maximum loan eligibility in the Stafford Loan program.
 It is not based on financial need.
 The Federal Direct PLUS Loan program enables students to borrow directly from the U.S. Department of Education and repay to an approved Federal Student Aid Loan Servicer, while MassArt’s Office of Student Financial Assistance originates and processes the loan.

-Interest Rate and Fees: Direct Graduate PLUS Loans have a fixed interest rate of 6.41 percent and begin accruing interest 60 days after the loan is fully disbursed to the college.
-Direct Graduate PLUS Loans have a 4.288 percent origination fee if originated before 10/1/15.
+Interest Rate and Fees: Direct Graduate PLUS Loans have a fixed interest rate of 6.84 percent and begin accruing interest 60 days after the loan is fully disbursed to the college.
+Direct Graduate PLUS Loans have a 4.292 percent origination fee if originated before 10/1/15.
 On or after 10/1/15, the origination fee is 4.272 percent.

-The interest rates listed are estimated to be the standard rates for the 2013-14 academic year; however, the promissory note is the final word on the correct rate.
+The interest rates listed are the standard rates for the 2015-16 academic year; however, the promissory note is the final word on the correct rate.

 A graduate student may apply for any loan amount up to their cost of attendance, minus any other aid they are receiving.